The Essentia Health Cancer Center, formerly SMDC Cancer Center, has been a national leader in clinical trials research for more than 35 years.

 Our research is conducted using nationally recognized clinical trials, which offer cancer patients and high-risk populations opportunities to participate in research on cancer treatment and prevention.
-We have access to these trials through the Community Clinical Oncology Program (CCOP)
+We have access to these trials through grants from the National Cancer Institute's Community Oncology Research Program (NCORP) and prior to that via the Community Clinical Oncology Program (CCOP).

 Patients benefit from:

 - Quality and choice

 NCORP offers many of the same trials available at other leading facilities in the Twin Cities and at the Mayo Clinic.
 We run more than 100 clinical trials, including prevention, cancer control and treatment trials, which are reviewed by experts at the national level and are sponsored by either the National Cancer Institute or leading pharmaceutical companies.